NuggMD

 There are some situations in which weed may have more stimulant effects.
 Whether or not cannabis acts as a stimulant is most likely dependent on the strain and terpenes it contains.5

-Another terpene that could be responsible for stimulant effects is limonene.
+Another terpene that may contribute to stimulant effects is limonene.
 It’s possible that this terpene may reduce symptoms associated with anxiety and depression, so it’s a holistic and natural option many consumers have considered for the treatment of those issues.6

 It is possible that some strains can make individuals feel more uplifted and energetic, and many individuals experience stimulant effects right after consuming cannabis.